Qatar National Unity Front: 1963 protests

-In February 1963, noisy Pan-Arabism protests broke out in Qatar following the overthrow of Abd al-Karim Qasim of Iraq during the February Ramadan Revolution.
+In February 1963, noisy Pan-Arabism protests broke out in Qatar following the overthrow of Abdul-Karim Qasim of Iraq during the February Ramadan Revolution.
 Most of the protesters were Iraqi or Yemeni, and some carried pictures of Gamal Abdel Nasser and encouraged bystanders to kiss their photographs.

 More demonstrations broke out on 18 April.
 These were organized by Arab nationalists who supported their countries' union with the United Arab Republic.
 They chanted support for Abdel Nasser and expressed disdain towards Hussein of Jordan, Saud of Saudi Arabia and European colonialism.
 Some demonstrators held up pictures of Arab leaders and banners supporting oil workers in the Shell Qatar Company.
-The emir restricted the demonstrations to the areas encompassing Al Tahrir Stadium, Fereej Al Hitmi, Fereej Al Khulaifat and east Old Airport.
+The Emir restricted the demonstrations to the areas encompassing Al Tahrir Stadium, Fereej Al Hitmi, Fereej Al Khulaifat and east Old Airport.
 Most of the demonstrations on this day took place at football games.
 The demonstrations ended prematurely after protesters traveling from Al Tahrir Stadium were barred from entering Doha Stadium.

 On 19 April, a large demonstration took place during a street festival in Al Rayyan.
 Several activists, including Hamad Al Attiya, gave speeches calling for labor reforms and advocating patriotism.
 Yemeni migrants held a separate protest in southern Doha near a petrol station.
 During the protest, a relative of the ruler of Qatar named Sheikh Abdulrahman bin Mohammed Al Thani was blocked off from the road where the protest was taking place.
 He ordered them to disperse and make way for his car.
 The protesters responded by demanding that he move out of their way.
 Sheikh Abdulrahman then opened fire on the crowd, killing a protester.
 A petition was circulated for the arrest of Sheikh Abdulrahman, but no action was taken by the government.
 A few years later, Sheikh Abdulrahman was acquitted of killing a relative, Sheikh Ahmed bin Abdulaziz Al Thani.